YairSmadar/AutoBrain_task/README.md

 You also can find a valgtind tool output (verify that there is no memory leaks).

-I used gcc version 6.3.0
+Note: I used gcc version 6.3.0